cjmayo/ntp/doc/source/discipline.rst

 LANs with modern computers, the Allan intercept is somewhat lower at around 512 s, so a compromise poll exponent of 4 (16 s) is appropriate.
 An intricate, heuristic algorithm is used to manage the actual poll interval within a specified range.
-Details are on the :doc:`Poll Program
+Details are on the :doc:`poll` page.
-<poll>` page.

 In the NTPv4 specification and reference implementation a state machine is used to manage the system clock under exceptional conditions, as when the daemon is first started or when encountering severe network congestion.
-In extreme cases not likely to be encountered in normal operation, the system time can be stepped forward or backward more than 128 ms. Further details are on the :doc:`Clock
+In extreme cases not likely to be encountered in normal operation, the system time can be stepped forward or backward more than 128 ms. Further details are on the :doc:`clock` page.
-State Machine <clock>` page.

 .. _discipline-house: